 Recruiting your first employees as a brand new company can be a risky business.
 After all, the biggest mistake a start-up can make is to overreach itself and try to grow too fast.
 So, what approach should you be taking to start-up recruitment – slow and cautious, or ambitious and brave?
 Here are some useful tips to help you develop a strategy that suits your new company:

 Our top Start-Up Recruitment Tips

 Work Harder to Sell Your Company

 Talented individuals working for established companies may be wary of joining a brand new, untested start-up.
 Who can tell, at this early stage, whether or not, your new business will stand the test of the time?

 Of course, having the right people on board will significantly improve your chances of success.
 Which is why it’s so important to establish trust during the recruitment process.
 Having a persuasive company story is essential.
 You need to persuade them that joining your team is not a gamble.
 Rather, it should convince them that they are making a sound decision that will pay off.

 Be Proactive, not Reactive

-A common mistake made by start-ups in recruitment is to hire someone in a panic.
+A common mistake made by start-ups in recruitment is that they can make poor hiring decisions in a panic.
 This happens when a business takes off unexpectedly and they simply need ‘help’.
 However, hiring someone without the skills to take your business forward can be a costly mistake in the long run.
 This is why it pays to plan ahead.
 Your business plan should anticipate growth and focus on hiring people with the right skills and at the right level.